nodearch/nodearch.io/docs/getting-started/hello-world.md

 The generated project includes a simple user management API.
 Here’s a summary of the main files:

+- `main.ts`: The entry point of your application.
+It sets up the server and registers all components.
 - `user.controller.ts`: Defines HTTP endpoints for user operations (list, get by id, add user) and applies validation and middleware.
 - `user.service.ts`: Contains business logic for user operations.
 - `user.repository.ts`: Handles in-memory user data storage and queries.